-VISTA BANK (ROMANIA) S.A. does not have a trading portfolio.
-Consequently, the Bank does not calculate capital requirements for market risk related to trading portfolio.
+VISTA BANK (ROMANIA) S.A. has a trading portfolio classified as a small trading book business, consequently, the Bank does not calculate capital requirements for market risk related to trading portfolio (under Article 92(3)(b) of the CRR, Regulation (EU) No 575/2013).
 The only capital requirements relating to market risk are those for open foreign currency position, which are calculated in accordance with Regulation 575/2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms with subsequent amendments.
-Due to the fact that the total net open currency position was less than 2% of the bank's own funds no capital requirements (Pillar 1) were necessary for currency risk at 31.12.2023.
+Due to the fact that the total net open currency position was less than 2% of the bank's own funds no capital requirements (Pillar 1) were necessary for currency risk at 31.12.2024.